1. Website Planet

 4. >

-That said, ChatGPT is just like any other tool.
-You need to know how to use it to get the best results.
-As someone who has worked as a professional translator, I’m here to guide you through the best practices for getting high-quality translations using ChatGPT.
+As someone with plenty of years of experience as a professional translator, I’m here to guide you through the best practices for getting the best results using ChatGPT.

 I’ll be upfront with you.
 Your best bet is to use a custom GPT designed for translation, and my top recommendation is Translate EXPERT.
 However, you’ll still need to know how to use it to achieve the best results.
 Keep reading to discover how to create high-quality translations using ChatGPT.